OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-17.md

 ## Matthew 17:23

-They will kill Him, and on the third day He will be raised to life.”
-And the disciples were filled with grief.
+They will put Him to death, and on the third day He will rise again.”
+And the disciples were deeply saddened.

 ---